Healthcare and social welfare for undocumented persons

 Urgent care for undocumented persons

 Under the Health Care Act, public healthcare must always provide urgent care to all those who need it.
+The municipality of residence referred to in the Municipality of residence Act is not a prerequisite for receiving urgent care.

 Urgent care means: